 Can-Con is committed to making the convention enjoyable and welcoming for everyone.
 If you have a question or concern before or during the event, please contact Kate Heartfield, Can-Con’s accessibility liaison, at email@example.com.
 If you can’t reach or find Kate, please ask a con volunteer or organizer to get a message to her.

 Please also contact Kate before the convention, if possible, if you require specific assistance or supports.
 Can-Con may not be able to accommodate all requests but we will do what we can to make sure everyone can attend and have a safe and enjoyable convention.

 After the event, Kate would very much like to hear your feedback or suggestions about how Can-Con could improve its accessibility in future years.

 We ask all attendees to be aware of the visible and invisible needs of others, to make space, show respect and accommodate.

-Can-Con accessibility information:
+Can-Con 2017 accessibility information:

-- If an attendee with a disability requires a caregiver or support person, that support person attends the convention free of charge.
+Support: Service animals are welcome (we spotted water dishes for dogs in the hotel lobby, and there are some green spaces for walking not too far away.)
+If an attendee with a disability requires a caregiver or support person, that support person attends the convention free of charge.

 Quiet areas: The consuite is open to all attendees and can be a good place to take a break, and the World Exchange Centre across the street is not very crowded on weekends and has some quiet places to sit.
 If you need a space where you can be alone, or have a medical issue and need to rest, please contact a con organizer or Kate – we will bring you to a suitable room.